NecsusECS/Necsus/README.md

 The benefit of using the `Save` pragma is that it lets you separate your logic for _what_ needs to be serialized from your logic that defines _how_ to serialize.
-You can scatter your `saveSys` systems throughout your project so they are colocated with the other systems they are associated with.
+You can scatter your `saveSys` systems throughout your project so they are co-located with the other systems they are associated with.

 #### Restore

 The `Restore` directive is the opposite of `Save`.
-It accepts a json stream, deserializes it, then invokes any systems marked with `restoreSys`.
-The key names of the JSON are expected to be the type names that get passed in to the `restoreSys` systems.
+It accepts a JSON stream, deserializes it, then invokes any systems marked with `restoreSys`.
+The key names of the JSON are expected to be the type names that get passed into the `restoreSys` systems.

 ```nim